• Skip to primary navigation

 This method works great when you have leftover rice or precooked basmati rice.
 This method is often used in restaurants as they always have precooked basmati rice in stock.
 So tempering can be done instantly when they have orders.

 I personally prefer this method though it takes time compared to the first method.
-The flavour of rice is too good just as in restaurants.
+The flavor of rice is too good just as in restaurants.

 It goes well with